LokotamaTheMastermind/LokotamaTheMastermind/site/content/lab.md

 **PS**: This is where I test/spam some UI ideas.

-::LabCard{description="A blob which follows the cursor based on its position." no-preview title="Cursor Effect"}
+::LabCard{description="A blob which follows the cursor based on its position." title="Cursor Effect"}

 #extra
 **PS**: The circle that follows your mouse is the cursor effect.